brisa-build/brisa/docs/09-deploying/06-tauri.md

 description: Learn how build a Brisa application with Tauri
 ---

-## Init your desktop Brisa desktop app
+## Tauri Integration for Brisa Desktop Applications

-Brisa integrated [Tauri](https://tauri.app/) by adding this configuration to `brisa.config.ts`:
+This documentation outlines the process of building a Brisa desktop application using [Tauri](https://tauri.app/).
+Tauri is seamlessly integrated into Brisa by configuring the `brisa.config.ts` file as follows:

 ```ts
 import type { Configuration } from "brisa";